Are You Overdoing Your (Running) Workouts? Recognize the Signs and Symptoms of Overtraining

 If you notice five or more of these running overtraining symptoms, you should try taking a 10-day break from training.
 You might also want to think about whether you can optimize your training plan in terms of recovery times and whether you should take it a little easier in general for a while.

-Then we recommend seeing a doctor.
-You shouldn’t take running overtraining symptoms or fatigue lightly: you are at a much higher risk of injury when your body is exhausted.
+If the symptoms of overexertion and overtraining have not improved despite proper recovery and fascia roller exercises, then we recommend seeing a doctor.
+You shouldn’t take overtraining symptoms or fatigue lightly: you are at a much higher risk of injury when your body is exhausted.
 And an injury can often mean having to take an even longer break from training than squeezing in a short rest day here and there.